Fiware/showcase.gsma.dataModels/specs/IssueTracking/Open311_ServiceRequest/doc/spec.md

 consistency with `ServiceType`):

 -   `attributes` : It is a dictionary with a key per attribute defined by the corresponding `ServiceType`.
-The key value is always an array of strings.
+The key-value is always an array of strings.
 If an attribute is singled valued then such array will only contain one element. + Attribute type:
     [StructuredValue](https://schema.org/StructuredValue). + Optional